 If you're like me, the answer is that most people don't know.
 Many believe that the kids who are hungry are in third-world countries.
-What they aren't aware of, perhaps, is that hungry kids are right here.
+What they aren't aware of, perhaps, is that kids facing hunger are right here.

 The statistics around child hunger are staggering.
 Nearly one in five kids in the year 2013 in America don't have enough to eat or enough nutritious food to eat.
 That's sobering.